ronalds141/SQL-Portfolio/README.md

 ORDER BY
     review_year;
 ```
 The result would look like this.
-The count is the number of reviews, that received 4.5 and 5.0 stars:
+The count is the number of ratings that received 4.5 and 5.0 stars:
 ![RatingsOverYears.png](https://github.com/ronalds141/SQL-Portfolio/blob/main/WINWORD_SwpsB3SlN6.png)

 ---